 5. Take time to visit Gettysburg during the Remembrance Weekend and Dedication Day around the weekend and day of November 19, the date of Abraham Lincoln's Gettysburg Address.

 Photo Column top: Ranger leading battle walk on the East Cavalry Field.
 Above: Battle walk with park ranger at site of Lee's Headquarters Tent along Chambersburg Road.
 There's some debate whether Lee actually stayed overnight at the Mary Thompson house across the street or in his tent here.
-Below: House on the Rose Farm, site of much fighting on the second day of battle.
+Middle Below: House on the Rose Farm, site of much fighting on the second day of battle.
 Bottom: Brian Farm with Pickett's Charge in the background.